jmirand4/Analogo/README.md

+WebApp which consists of helping designers to test their logos.

 Tools used: Xampp, Apache, PhpMyAdmin, GD Library, DomPDF, Bootstrap, Python scripts for color blindness simulation, and Python scripts for image background removal, Php.

 Classfication: 14/20